Preventing Sexual Harassment in California: Training for Supervisors (AB1825)

 Under California law, you are required to learn about the prevention of sexual harassment, discrimination, and retaliation.
 That includes information and practical guidance regarding state and federal laws, how to prevent, respond to, and correct sexual harassment, remedies available to persons subject to harassment, and the potential for liability.
 By completing this course, you have met those requirements.

-Why “Preventing Sexual Harassment in California: Training for Supervisors (AB 1825) Video Training” Matters:
+Why “Preventing Sexual Harassment in California: Training for Supervisors (AB1825)” Matters:

 It’s the law in California.
 State law AB1825 mandates that your supervisors receive 2 hours of sexual harassment prevention training every 2 years.